Compressed Hypothesis Testing: To Mix or Not to Mix?: Appendix

 We provide the proof of Theorem \ref{thm:numberofsamples_deterministic_timevarying} here.
-The framework of this proof follows the book of Cover \cite[Chap.
-11]{coverbook} \begin{IEEEproof} In Algorithm \ref{alg:timevaryingalg2deterministic}, for two different hypotheses $H_v$ and $H_w$, we choose the probability likelihood ratio threshold of the Neyman-Pearson testing in a way, such that the hypothesis testing error probability decreases with the largest error exponent.
-Now we focus on deriving what this largest error exponent is, under deterministic time-varying measurements. .
+The framework of this proof follows the book written by Cover and Thomas \cite[Chapter 11]{coverbook} \begin{IEEEproof} In Algorithm \ref{alg:timevaryingalg2deterministic}, for two different hypotheses $H_v$ and $H_w$, we choose the probability likelihood ratio threshold of the Neyman-Pearson testing in a way, such that the hypothesis testing error probability decreases with the largest error exponent.
+Now we focus on deriving what this largest error exponent is, under deterministic time-varying measurements.

-For simplicity of presentation, we first consider a special case: there are only two possible sensing vectors $a_1$ and $a_2$; and one half of the sensing vectors are $a_1$ while the other half are $a_2$.
-The conclusions can be extended to general distribution $p_A(a)$ on $A$, in a similar way of reasoning.
+For simplicity of presentation, we first consider a special case: there are only two possible sensing vectors $\ba_1$ and $\ba_2$; and one half of the sensing vectors are $\ba_1$ while the other half are $\ba_2$.
+The conclusions can be extended to general distribution $p_\bA(\ba)$ on $\bA$, in a similar way of reasoning.
 In addition, we assume that the observation data is over a discrete space $\chi$, which can also be generalized to a continuous space without affecting the conclusion in this theorem.
-Since we use the probability mass function over a discrete space, we will use upper letters for the probability mass function to distinguish the probability density function over a continuous space in this proof.
-Suppose we take $m$ measurements in total, our assumption translates to that $\frac{1}{2} m$ measurements are taken from the sensing vector $a_1$, and $\frac{1}{2} m$ measurements are taken from the sensing vector $a_2$.
+Since we use the probability mass function over a discrete space, we will use upper letters for the probability mass functions to distinguish the probability density functions over a continuous space in this proof.
+Suppose we take $m$ measurements in total, our assumption translates to that $\frac{1}{2} m$ measurements are taken from the sensing vector $\ba_1$, and $\frac{1}{2} m$ measurements are taken from the sensing vector $\ba_2$.
 Without loss of generality, we consider two hypotheses denoted by $H_1$ and $H_2$.
-Under the sensing vector $a_1$, we assume that $H_1$ generates distribution $P_1$ for observation data; $H_2$ generates distribution $P_2$ for observation data.
-Under $a_2$, we assume that $H_1$ generates distribution $P_3$ for observation data; $H_2$ generates distribution $P_4$ for observation data.
+Under the sensing vector $\ba_1$, we assume that $H_1$ generates distribution $P_1$ for observation data; $H_2$ generates distribution $P_2$ for observation data.
+Under $\ba_2$, we assume that $H_1$ generates distribution $P_3$ for observation data; $H_2$ generates distribution $P_4$ for observation data.
 Please refer to Table \ref{tbl:measdist} for the observation distributions under different sensing vectors and different hypotheses.

+From Neyman-Pearson lemma \cite[Theorem 11.7.1]{coverbook}, for a certain constant $T \geq 0$, the optimum test for two hypotheses is stated as the following likelihood ratio test: